 Easy ways to take screenshot on Chromebook with keyboard

 There are a few different ways to take a screenshot on a Chromebook.

 The first way is to use the built-in screenshot tool.
 To do this, press the Ctrl + Show Windows keys simultaneously.
 This will take a screenshot of your entire screen and save it to your Downloads folder.

 Alternatively, you can also take a partial screenshot by pressing the Shift +Ctrl+ Show Windows keys simultaneously.
 This will allow you to select an area of your screen that you want to capture in your screenshot.

 If you want to edit your screenshot before saving it, you can use the Chrome OS Paint app.
 Open the app and press Ctrl + V to paste your screenshot.
-You can crop, rotate, or edit your screenshot as you please.
+Now, you can crop that screenshot according to your needs.

 There are also a few third-party apps that you can use to take screenshots on your Chromebook.
 These apps usually have more features and options than the built-in screenshot tool, so they’re worth considering if you need more than just the basics.

 Finally, keep in mind that you can always do a screenshot on a Chromebook by using the Print Screen function on your keyboard.
-Press the Print Screen key (usually found near the top-right of your keyboard) to take a full-screen screenshot.
+Press the Print Screen key to take a full-screen screenshot.